Trekking the wild South Coast

 After one and a half hours of learning about Mauritius natural and social environment, we reached our goal: the beautiful fishermen village of Le Bouchon.
 On low-tide days, Gael likes to invite his guests for a water trek across the bay, to refresh.
 The tide was not in our favor that day, so we headed back to La Cambuse to enjoy the refreshing end swaying in its waves.

-Gaël and Mathilde welcomed us at their home in Deux Bras, cautiously guarded by their 4 adopted dogs: Poulf, Cali, Noreille and Maroon.
-Together, we prepared fresh drinks straight from their permaculture garden: coconut water, citronella juice, lemonade and, for the more classic ones, a cold Phoenix beer on the shade.
+Gael welcomed us at his home in Deux Bras, cautiously guarded by his 4 adopted dogs: Poulf, Cali, Noreille and Maroon.
+Together, we prepared fresh drinks straight from his permaculture garden: coconut water, citronella juice, lemonade and, for the more classic ones, a cold Phoenix beer on the shade.
 His garden is a mother lode, bursting with fruits, vegetables, herbs and flowers of all kinds.
 Each of us got hands-on the ripe produce to elaborate a healthy menu, consisting of a salad of green papaya with pesto dressing, purée de manioc with garlic and pepper (cut by me, after a little lesson on how to use a machete) and the catch of the day grilled over a wood fire.
 I hadn’t eaten so well in a long while.
 It was tasty, healthy and made with love.
 The garden-sourced lunch marked the end of an excellent morning re-discovering Mauritius and the start of a lovely afternoon sharing and laughing with our new friends.

 Interested on permaculture?